PE

 Unique Experiences

 To broaden pupils’ exposure to different physical activities, we offer alternative sports through Forge Partnership such as Boccia, Goalball, Archery, Fencing, and Curling.
-We also run exciting events like the Bailey Cup, Dancedaze competition, MiniOlympics, Cross Country, Orienteering, and Woodland Workshops.
+We also run exciting events in school including Bailey Cup, MiniOlympics, Cross Country, Orienteering, and Woodland Workshops.

 Our Commitment